TylerBarnes/gatsby-plugin-transition-link/readme.md

 ## Overview / Idea

-In the past I thought of page transitions in single instances where each page has it's own entry and exit animation.
-Because of this I ended up using a fade transition everywhere due to the complexity of managing multiple animations to and from specific pages.
-Where would I describe the transition from page A to page B vs page A to page C?
+In the past I thought of page transitions in single instances with each page having it's own entry and exit animation.
+Because of this I always ended up using a fade transition everywhere due to the complexity of managing multiple animations to and from specific pages.
+Where would I cleanly describe the transition from page A to page B vs page A to page C?

 In trying to figure out an easy way to create and manage these more complex transitions it suddenly hit me: The Link is the link!